NXPY123/GSoC-Wagtail-Proposal/Draft_Proposal.md

 Certain countries have also made specific legislation governing the need for websites serving their population to be accessible - for example [EN 301 549](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/02.01.02_60/en_301549v020102p.pdf) in the EU, [Section 508 of the Rehabilitation Act](https://www.section508.gov/training/) in the US, [Federal Ordinance on Barrier-Free Information Technology](https://www.einfach-fuer-alle.de/artikel/bitv_english/) in Germany, the [Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/952/introduction/made) in the UK, [Accessibilità](https://www.agid.gov.it/it/design-servizi/accessibilita) in Italy, the [Disability Discrimination Act](https://humanrights.gov.au/our-work/disability-rights/world-wide-web-access-disability-discrimination-act-advisory-notes-ver) in Australia, etc. The W3C keeps a list of [Web Accessibility Laws & Policies](https://www.w3.org/WAI/policies/) by country.

 The W3C has published a large and very detailed document that includes very precise, technology-agnostic criteria for accessibility conformance.
 These are called the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG).
 The criteria are split up into four main categories, which specify how implementations can be made perceivable, operable, understandable, and robust.
+The [Alt Decision Tree Tool](https://www.w3.org/WAI/tutorials/images/decision-tree/) provides a guide on where and how to provide alt text.

 A majority of websites still do not adapt these practices (or adapt them partially).
 Across the one million home pages WebAIIM conducted an accessibility evaluation on, 49,991,225 distinct accessibility errors were detected—an average of 50.0 errors per page.
 4.8% of all home page elements had a detected accessibility error.
 Users with disabilities would expect to encounter errors on 1 in every 21 home page elements with which they engage.
 96.3% of home pages had detected WCAG 2 failures!.
 This improved very slightly from 96.8% in 2022.
 Over the last 4 years, the pages with detectable WCAG failures has decreased by only 1.5% from 97.8%.
 The home pages tested had over 1 billion page elements.
 Home page complexity increased significantly in 12 months, from an average of 955 elements in February 2022 to an average of 1050 elements per home page in February 2023 - a 10% increase.